CPS 721: An Introduction

 -

-Grades for tests and assignments will be normally
+Grades for labs, tests and assignments will be normally

-no later than two weeks after the due date (test date).
+no later than two weeks after the due date (exam date).

 Marking guides, the assignments and